 - Go to therapy or coaching sessions.
 A good coach or therapist will help you stay focused and aware of the choices that you are making and alternative choices that you can make in order to get different results.

 - Write a journal.
 On the right side of the journal write what is happening in your day to day life.
 On the left side of the journal write alternative choices that you can make going forward.
 These may be big or smaller alternative choices- it doesn’t matter.
 It is all about doing something different.

 - I am also a big fan of the sticky note system.
-Pick the most important thing that you are looking to do differently, write it down in one short phrase or sentence and stick it on your desk, fridge or computer, so that you look at it multiple times a day to remind you of this one thing that you have vowed to do differently.
+Pick the most important thing that you are looking to do differently, write it down in one short phrase or sentence and stick it on your desk, fridge or computer.
+That way you look at it multiple times a day to remind you of this one thing that you have vowed to do differently.

 Step 5: Engage in a new and fresh approach

 Now we get to the best part.
 Engaging in a new and fresh approach is the most liberating thing that you can do for yourself.
 It frees you up from old habits, old thought patterns and anything that makes you feel stuck and stressed out.
 A new and fresh approach shows you that you have options, that you have alternatives, that you have the power and the freedom to change.
 From here, the road to becoming happier, more confident and significantly more successful in every aspect of your life, personally and professionally, is short, easier to achieve and much more beautiful.
 Enjoy the ride.